vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-1_Learning-to-use-Grimoire.md

 *ALWAYS RESET YOUR PATH*

-Type `cd $COURSE_DIR` into your command line to reset your path to the Course directory before starting each exercise.
+Type `source ~/.bashrc` into your command line to reset your path to the Course directory before starting each exercise.

 1. Ask Grimoire to explain the concepts of "Directories", "Directory Trees", and "File Paths" to you.
 In particular, ask it to explain the concept of the directories "dot" and "double-dot" if it did not already do so.